aldrinrenzcruz/bitbearner/README.md

  # How to use
-First, head over to https://bitbearner.netlify.app/bitbearner Paste your script in the textarea:
+First, head over to https://bitbearner.netlify.app/bitbearner

+Then, paste your script in the textarea:
 ```js
 //Your code goes here
 ```